sachabarber/CrossbarioDemo/README.md

 A more detailed article is available at codeproject, which discusses how to install Crossbar.io, and how to run the demo app etc etc

+The full article can be found here : https://www.codeproject.com/Articles/1183744/Crossbar-io-a-quick-look-at-it